cds-astro/ipyaladin/README.md

     $ jupyter labextension develop ipyaladin --overwrite

-There is also an experimental conda package that can be installed with:
+There is also a conda package that can be installed with:

-    $  conda install -c tboch ipyaladin
+    $  conda install -c bmatthieu3 ipyaladin==0.1.11

 ## Development